Omkarop0808/movie-finder-omkar/AI_LOG.md

 - TMDB API for fetching live movie data

 ## Best Prompts
--**Prompt:**Build a Movie Discovery App in Next.js using the TMDB API.
+- **Prompt:**Build a Movie Discovery App in Next.js using the TMDB API.
 Read every requirement below carefully and follow it exactly — do not deviate or simplify.

 CORE FEATURES:
 Browse page showing a responsive grid of movies.
 Each movie card shows poster image, title, release year, and rating (out of 10, from TMDB vote_average).